University of Tulsa: Relocation to Tulsa

 The Tulsa Commercial Club (a forerunner of the Tulsa Chamber of Commerce) decided to bid for the college.
 Club members who packaged a bid in 1907 to move the college to Tulsa included: B. Betters, H. O. McClure, L. N. Butts, W. L. North, James H. Hall (sic), Grant C. Stebbins, Rev. Charles W. Kerr, C. H. Nicholson.
-The offer included $100,000, 20 acres of real estate and a guarantee for utilities and street car service.
+The offer included $100,000, 20 acres of real estate, and a guarantee for utilities and street car service.

-The college opened to thirty-five students in September 1907, two months before Oklahoma became a state.
+The college opened to 35 students in September 1907, two months before Oklahoma became a state.
 These first students attended classes at the First Presbyterian Church until permanent buildings could be erected on the new campus.
 This became the start of higher education in Tulsa.
 Kendall Hall, the first building of the new school, was completed in 1908 and was quickly followed by two other buildings.
 All three buildings have since been demolished, with Kendall the last to be razed in 1972.
 The bell that once hung in the Kendall Building tower was saved and displayed in Bayless Plaza.

 The Kendall College presidents during 1907–1919 were Arthur Grant Evans, Levi Harrison Beeler, Seth Reed Gordon, Frederick William Hawley, Ralph J. Lamb, Charles Evans, James G. McMurtry and Arthur L. Odell.

-In 1918, the Methodist Church proposed building a college in Tulsa, using money donated by Tulsa oilman Robert M. McFarlin.
+In 1918, the Methodist Church proposed building a college in Tulsa, using money donated by a Tulsa oilman Robert M. McFarlin.
 The proposed college was to be named McFarlin College.
 However, it was soon apparent that Tulsa could not yet support two competing schools.
-In 1920, Henry Kendall College merged with the proposed McFarlin College to become The University of Tulsa.
+In 1920, Henry Kendall College merged with the proposed McFarlin College to become the University of Tulsa.
 The McFarlin Library of TU was named for the principal donor of the proposed college.
 The name of Henry Kendall has lived on to the present as the Kendall College of Arts and Sciences.

 20th century

 The University of Tulsa opened its School of Petroleum Engineering in 1928.

 The Great Depression hit the university hard.
 By 1935, the school was about to close because of its poor financial condition.
-It had a debt of $250,000, enrollment had fallen to 300 students (including many who could not pay their own tuition), the faculty was poorly paid and morale was low.
+It had a debt of $250,000, enrollment had fallen to 300 students (including many who could not pay their tuition), the faculty was poorly paid and morale was low.
 It was then that the oil tycoon and TU-patron Waite Phillips offered the school presidency to Clarence Isaiah ("Cy") Pontius, a former investment banker.
 His primary focus would be to rescue the school's finances.
-A deans' council would take charge of academic issues.
+A dean's council would take charge of academic issues.

 However, Pontius' accomplishments went beyond raising money.
-During his tenure the following events occurred:
+During his tenure, the following events occurred: